clintval/sample-sheet/README.md

 '2'
 ```

-The samples of the sample sheet can be accessed directly or _via_ iteration:
+The samples can be accessed directly or _via_ iteration:

 ```python
 >>> sample_sheet.samples